l7mp/mc-wan/README.md

 #### Compiling the ServiceImport

-Compiling the ServiceImport to Kubernetes APIs is a tad bit more complex than on the export side.
+Compiling the ServiceImport to Kubernetes APIs is a tad bit more complex than on the export side, since we need to apply the L4/L7 rules and the WAN policies in the egress pipeline.
 The below resources are created for the above sample service import.

 1. We create a shadow service in the `mc-wan` namespace.
-The idea is that whenever an application wants to send a query to the global `payment.secure` service they must use the shadow service instead of the original service, with the port specified in the ServiceImport (if no port is specified in the ServiceImport then we fall back to the original port on the receiver side).
+The idea is that whenever an application wants to send a query to the global `payment.secure` service they must use the shadow service instead of the original service.

    ```yaml
    apiVersion: v1